EthanTLee/Espapy/readme.md

 After you open `Terminal`, the next thing to do is to navigate to the folder where you extracted `Espapy`.
 This is similar to navigating through folders using `Finder`.
 Let's see our current location by typing `pwd` into Terminal and pressing `enter`.
 You should see some line like `/Users/your_username` appear in the window.
 This is called a 'path' and represents a location within your computer.

 Now that we know where we are, let's see what kinds of things we have in our current location.
 To do this type `ls` and press `enter`.
 You should see a list of files and folders appear.

-Now let's try moving to one of these folders.
 For example, say that `ls` gave us the following:

 ```
 Applications	Downloads	Music